tariapper/git-ascii/README.md

     python3 main.py -i inputs/hello.txt

-To remove the changes, revert the head of the repo to before the automated commits
+To remove the commits, revert the head of the repo to before the automated commits
    ```
    git reset [name of commit here]
    git push origin master -f